Advanced Vocab Words - Set 8 Flashcards

 106

-# Fill in the blank with the most appropriate vocabulary word.
-Archaeologists studied the \_\_\_\_\_\_ to understand past civilizations. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: Archaeologists studied the \_\_\_\_\_\_ to understand past civilizations. ## Footnote ***Hint:*** *Starts with "s" and means "a layer or level".*

 stratum ## Footnote *stratum (**strat**-um)* n. a horizontal layer of material n. a level of society composed of people with similar social, cultural, or economic status